aklivity/zilla-demos/taxi/.assets/notes.md

   - github readme has demo instructions and links
   - docs link direct to live demo
   - add dedicated async/open api section in docs
+- Kadeck local rest proxy feature with asyncapi definition
+- upgrade the aiven helsinky demo and modify the taxi demo to include live data

 ### Full Diagram